tdody/Machine-Learning/README.md

 **10/09/2017**
  - naive_bayes uploaded
    - The folder contains the results of the Naive-Bayes problems.

+**10/15/2017**
+ - clustering uploaded
+   - The folder contains the results of the Clustering problems.

 # Note to Max
 Please download the HTML files in the exercice folders and open them in a browser.
 For some reason GitHub does not properly display some of the Latex Text.